 Creation got spoken into being.
 Salvation got shrieked into being.

 Why is that?
-Perhaps a myriad of things could be suggested but maybe just one idea will suffice for this sermon starter: Once God made a universe of creatures with free will, he bound himself to all that and to all the complexities that would be attendant on dealing with such beings.
+Perhaps a myriad of things could be suggested but maybe just one idea will suffice for this sermon commentary: Once God made a universe of creatures with free will, he bound himself to all that and to all the complexities that would be attendant on dealing with such beings.
 God wanted to maintain the original integrity of all that he made and so he could not just look at the wreckage of a fallen world and decide to lay down a whole new layer of brand new blacktop to start over.
 You could not just pave over the wreckage.
 The pieces had to come back together in ways that would still honor the original intention for the whole thing.
 And that’s hard.
 Whatever else sin and evil may be, never underestimate how perilous they are, how difficult it is to extract life back out of a creation that keeps choosing death.

 Second, that is why that same project of redemption involves so much suffering.
 Because suffering is what we wrought in our sinfulness.
 We alienated ourselves from our only Source of true life, from the One whose dearest desire was a cosmos of shalom and of delight and of flourishing.
 Having cut ourselves off from all that, the result was only misery, death, decay, entropy.